-We all have those whimsical childhood dreams of what our dream house would be like.
+Secret doors fit the bill for what our whimsical childhood dream house would be like.
 Whether it be turrets, underground tunnels, tiny elevators, or hidden passageways, we all smile with delight at the thought of finding a real-life home with even one of these attributes.

 But what if it were possible to easily create one of these scenarios — a secret doorway — in almost any home?